farengeyt451/ngx-tippy-wrapper/README.md

 ### Applying props

-You can appply props with input binding
+You can apply props with input binding

 In template: